Om-Ravindra-Patil/ompatilportfolio/SETUP.md

 ## License

-This project is created for personal portfolio use.
+This project is created for personal portfolio use. by SurajNate